Rocky Isle is happy to offer contact-free pick-up and delivery services! visit their Etsy and contact them to place your order!

-“she’s a rocky isle in the ocean…” Jennifer Bonnell grew up in Glovertown, with members of the band Buddy Wasisname and the Other Fellers in the community, and she always loved “Song for Newfoundland”.
+“She’s a rocky isle in the ocean…” Jennifer Bonnell grew up in Glovertown, with members of the band Buddy Wasisname and the Other Fellers in the community, and she always loved “Song for Newfoundland”.

-After experimenting with designs, she began making gifts for friends and family, and soon decided to give selling a try. and the sales started coming in.
+After experimenting with designs, she began making gifts for friends and family, and soon decided to give selling a try.
+The artisan jewler in her was realized, and the Rocky Isle sales started coming in.

-in addition to being a creative spirit, Jennifer is an environmentalist, and this is very important to her when it comes to packaging her products for shipment. whenever she receives a delivery, she keeps the bubble wrap and reuses it. she has also invested in biodegradable and recyclable packaging, and customers can request that their purchases be sent in 100% recyclable materials.
+In addition to being a creative spirit, Jennifer is an environmentalist, and this is very important to her when it comes to packaging her products for shipment.
+Whenever she receives a delivery, she keeps the bubble wrap and reuses it.
+She has also invested in biodegradable and recyclable packaging, and customers can request that their purchases be sent in 100% recyclable materials.

 Jennifer credits a suppotive community with her success, and loves giving back.
 Her Forget-Me-Not brooches mean something very special in Newfoundland and Labrador, and she's honoured to contribute proceeds from those sales to the veteran organizations.

 Jennifer mostly sells online at the moment, but she is looking at getting into local shops, and she has partnerships with other businesses in order to expand her offerings.
 She is looking forward to breaking into the local market and sharing her Newfoundland-inspired jewelry with other Newfoundlanders and Labradorians, people who come to the province for a visit, and lovers of beautiful things the world over.